Intersection multiplicity one for the Belkale-Kumar product in G/B: The proofs of the corollaries

 \begin{proof}[Proof of Corollary~\ref{cor:D}.]

 Let $E_1, \dots, E_s$ be the irreducible components of $X - \Omega$ of codimension one in $X$.
-The same argument of Step 3 of the proof of Proposition \ref{prop:divPoincare} implies that $s=2 \rk(G).$ By Propositions \ref{prop:eta bir}, \ref{prop:Zariskidivisor} and the fact that $\eta$ is proper, it follows that any of the $E_i$ is dominated by exactly one irreducible components of $Y - Y^\circ$ of codimension one in $Y$.
-Hence, $2\rk(G)$ is the number of divisors contained in $Y- Y^\circ$ and not contracted by $\eta$.
-Because of Lemma \ref{lem:diffetax'} and Proposition \ref{prop:Dcontract} there are exactly $\sum_i d(w_i^\vee)$ such divisors.
+The same argument of the proof of Proposition~\ref{prop:divPoincare} implies that $s=2 \rk(G)$, and that exactly $3\rk(G)$ irreducible components of $Y - Y^\circ$ of codimension one are not contracted by $\eta$.
+Because of Proposition~\ref{prop:rameta} there are exactly $\sum_i d(w_i^\vee)$ such divisors.

 \end{proof}

 \begin{proof}[Proof of Corollary~\ref{cor:regface}.]
 The fact that ${\mathcal F}_{(w_1,w_2,w_3)}$ is a regular face of the cone $\cLR(G)$ is a direct application of \cite[Theorem~D]{GITEigen}.
 Idem for the fact that any regular face of dimension $2\rk(G)$ is obtained in such a way.
 The fact that any integral point in ${\mathcal F}_{(w_1,w_2,w_3)}$ belongs to the semigroup $\LR(G)$ is a consequence of the PRV conjecture (see \cite{Kumar:prv1,Mathieu:prv} or \cite{MPR}).